-Located at the intersection of US-340 and US-522, eight miles southeast of Winchester near the hamlet of White Post, Dinosaur Land (540/869-2222, daily Jan.-Oct., Fri.-Wed.
-Nov.-Dec., $6) displays an entertaining and marvelously kitschy collection of constructed sharks, and, of course, dinosaurs.
+Located at the intersection of US-340 and US-522, ten miles southeast of Winchester near the hamlet of White Post, Dinosaur Land (540/869-2222, daily Mar.-Oct., Fri.-Wed.
+Nov.-Dec., closed Jan.-Feb. $6) displays an entertaining and marvelously kitschy collection of constructed sharks, and, of course, dinosaurs.
 Wry-humored adults will enjoy searching through the large gift shop, which has all manner of cheesy souvenirs.

 Detour: Little Washington